patrickjuchli/basic-ftp/README.md

 `get/set client.prepareTransfer`

+You can provide a custom function that prepares the data connection for a transfer.
 FTP uses a dedicated socket connection for each single data transfer.
 Data transfers include directory listings, file uploads and downloads.
 This property holds the function that prepares this connection.
 Right now the library only offers Passive Mode over IPv4.
 The signature of the function is `(ftp: FTPContext) => Promise<void>`.
 The section below about extending functionality explains what `FTPContext` is.

 `get/set client.parseList`

-You may provide a custom parser to parse directory listing data, for example to support the DOS format.
+You can provide a custom parser to parse directory listing data, for example to support the DOS format.
 This library only supports the Unix format for now.
 Parsing these list responses is a central part of every FTP client because there is no standard that all servers adhere to.
 The signature of the function is `(rawList: string) => FileInfo[]`. `FileInfo` is also exported by the library.

 ## Extend